yihsuan29/Multi-Gate-Stock-Transformer/Proposal_Slide/Proposal.md

 ---

 ### Expected result (cont.)
-Due to the change in the set of stocks used  (from Chinese stocks to U.S. stocks), prior related works are no longer directly applicable.
+The set of stocks has changed from Chinese stocks to U.S. stocks → Prior related works are no longer directly applicable.

 We aim to compare performance between:
 1. The original version of MASTER